bikeshaving/crank/website/documents/guides/05-async-components.md

 await renderer.render(<Definition word="framework" />, document.body);
 ```

-When rendering is async, `renderer.render()` and `this.refresh()` will return promises which settle when rendering has finished.
+When rendering is async, `renderer.render()` and the `refresh()` method will return promises which settle when rendering has finished.

 ### Concurrent Updates
-The nature of declarative rendering means that async components can be rerendered while they are still pending.
+The nature of declarative rendering means that async components can be rerendered while they are still rendering.
 Therefore, Crank implements a couple rules to make concurrent updates predictable and performant:

-1. There can only be one pending run of an async component at the same time for an element in the tree.
+1. There can be only one pending run of an async component at a time for an element in the tree.
 If the same async component is rerendered concurrently while it is still pending, another call is enqueued with the updated props.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";